 The Chelan-Douglas Land Trust (CDLT) seeks an Associate Director to help lead a growing and successful land conservation organization in North Central Washington.
 The CDLT has a solid record of community engagement, land protection, and stewardship.
 The land trust connects people to nature and has earned a strong reputation for bringing diverse groups of people together to achieve common conservation goals.
-An enthusiastic and committed board and membership of over 1,700 people support CDLT with time, money, ideas, and community connections.
-An $8.7 million capital campaign, a $3.9 million operating endowment, and a $2.4 million stewardship fund are testament to strong community support and our commitment to financial stability.
+An enthusiastic and committed board and membership of over 2,000 people support CDLT with time, money, ideas, and community connections.
+An $8.7 million capital campaign, a $3.9 million operating endowment, a $2.4 million stewardship fund, and a $1.1million land conservation opportunity fund are testament to strong community support and our commitment to financial stability.

-Reporting to the Executive Director, the Associate Director will have both internal and external responsibilities, focusing on four key areas: 1) program leadership (work plan development, framing and implementation of key strategies, and grant management); 2) organizational support (internal information management and transfer, and logistical and infrastructural best practices); 3) human resource management (recruiting, supervising, mentoring, and career progression); and 4) donor support (cultivation and outreach).
+Reporting to the Executive Director, the Associate Director will have both internal and external responsibilities, focusing on three key areas: 1) program leadership (implementation of key strategic plan elements); 2) human resource management (supervising and mentoring); and 3) grant management and donor cultivation and support.
 The Associate Director will partner closely with the Executive Director and senior staff to develop and manage the growth of the Chelan-Douglas Land Trust and its strategic response to an ever-increasing demand for the organization’s services.
 Specific duties will be designed in a fashion that takes maximum advantage of individual skill sets and complements the roles of existing senior staff.

 Duties and Responsibilities: